 The Recovery Engineering Geologist provides technical assistance to program divisions within the agency.
 The duties of the engineering geologist include evaluating geotechnical work plans, making recommendations on geologic investigative techniques, overseeing and conducting field activities and reviewing and analyzing geologic reports.
 The engineering geologist is licensed as a Certified Engineering Geologist and works with other engineers and geologists, and seismologists and scientists from federal, state and local government as well as professionals from the private sector.

-The Associate Civil Engineering (ACE) provides technical assistance to program divisions within Cal OES.
+The Associate Civil Engineer (ACE) provides technical assistance to program divisions within Cal OES.
 Recovery’s ACE also coordinates damage assessments with FEMA for the purpose of obtaining federal major disaster declarations, in addition to coordination, training, mobilization and program support for the Safety Assessment Program.

 Slope Stability Guidance